juancarloskatigbak8/Stock-Price-Prediction/README.md

 !pip install pandas polars numpy scikit-learn matplotlib seaborn ta streamlit pyarrow

 ## Running each part of the assignment
+**Best to run Part 1, 2, and 3 in sequence to ensure that the whole assignment runs

 Part 1: Data Storage and Retrieval - evaluating CSV vs Parquet.
 (Output: Benchmark results comparing CSV vs Parquet)